srcarl2025/libraryhub-master/README_LIBRARYHUB.md

 ## 🤝 Contributors

-👩‍💻 Thea Emerald Sangayab
+👩‍💻 Rea Carl Solomon

-👩‍💻 Queenie De Leon
+👩‍💻 Pearl Joy Casuga
 Contributions and ideas to improve the system are welcome!
 If you’d like to help improve functionality or optimize performance, feel free to fork this repository and submit a pull request.